cdric/yahoomobileacademy-yahooCarpoolApp/README.md

 TODO
  - Must have for demo-day
-    - Implement progress bars all across the board
+    - Implement progress bars for passenger fragment
     - Implement empty notification view (by displaying a text view instead of a list item view)
     - Polish UI across the board
        - Style button and layouts